nf-core/eager/docs/usage.md

 More can be seen in the [MALT documentation](http://ab.inf.uni-tuebingen.de/data/software/malt/download/manual.pdf)

+:warning: **Important** It is very important to run `nextflow clean -f` on your nextflow run directory once completed.
+RMA6 files are VERY large and are _copied_ from a `work/` directory into the results folder.
+You should clean the work directory with the command to ensure non-redundency and large HDD footprints!

 ### `--database`

 Specify the path to the _directory_ containing your taxonomic classifer's database.